ramnes/context-color/README.md

                         Define the context command on which result the color will be generated.
                         The default context is "whoami; hostname".

+DEBUG OPTIONS:
+    --debug, -d         Output the sequence as a human-readable string.
 ```

 The `-p` option must be used if you use `context-color` inside a prompt.
 It